 Tourist experiences in the region

-The Mummelsee offers a lot for holidaymakers and day guests.
-For example, you can take wonderful hikes along its banks or climb the two nearby peaks.
-An art trail and a barrier-free circular path invite you to take a walk, and you can take a pedal boat on the lake when the weather is nice.
+The lake offers a lot for vacationers and day visitors.
+You can, for example, go on wonderful hikes along its banks or climb the two nearby peaks.
+An art path and a barrier-free circular route invite you to take a walk, and when the weather is nice, you can take a pedal boat on the lake.

 Directly on the bank there is a mountain hotel with a restaurant and options typical Black Forest Products like the famous ones Cuckoo, Black Forest ham or wood-fired bread.
 There are forest playgrounds and a small petting zoo for the kids and a cozy sun terrace for the grown-ups.